POST

 Transcription processing time depends on several factors:

-• Audio Duration: Longer files naturally take more time to process
+• Media Duration: Longer files naturally take more time to process

-• Audio Quality: Clear, high-quality recordings process more efficiently
+• Media Quality: Clear, high-quality recordings process more efficiently

 • Language Complexity: Some languages may require more processing time